 - 2 US dental statistics

-- 3 Facts about children's teeth in the US
+- 3 Interesting dentistry facts about children’s teeth in the US

 - 4 Dental hygiene facts